luaman/sauer-cvs/src/readme_source.txt

 LICENSE
 =======

-Sauerbraten game engine source code, 22 feb 2004 release.
+Sauerbraten game engine source code, any release.

-Copyright (C) 2001-2004 Wouter van Oortmerssen.
+Copyright (C) 2001-2006 Wouter van Oortmerssen.

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages